 Written and illustrated by Helga Bansch, Odd Bird Out is the story of a flamboyant raven named Robert.
-Bansch introduces a fabulously queer character who finds himself by leaving his repressive nest.
+In this boldly illustrated picture book, Bansch introduces young readers to a fabulously queer character who can truly be himself only after being exiled from his oppressive community.
 Although not widely available, Bansch’s raucous picture book is worth the hunt!

 Most of the ravens in the community are subdued, but not the high-heel wearing Robert who enjoys nothing more than being the center of attention.
 He dances, sings, and tells jokes to an ungrateful audience any chance he gets.

 The community eventually has enough of Robert’s excessive behavior and demands he leave.
 Robert’s exile is met with little resistance, although some tears, from his family.